-- If applying the within 6 feet of an infected person for 15 minutes or more over a 24-hour period definition to identify close contacts in classrooms or similar size settings, all other individuals who shared in the same indoor airspace with the infected person for 15 minutes or more over a 24-hour period are also advised to: (1) monitor for symptoms; (2) wear a highly protective mask around others indoors, except when eating or drinking, for 10 days after the last date of exposure; and (3) test with an FDA-authorized viral COVID-19 test (e.g., PCR or Antigen test, including at-home tests) within 3-5 days since the last date of exposure. - If symptoms develop, test using an FDA-authorized viral COVID-19 test and stay home.
+- If applying the within 6 feet of an infected person for 15 minutes or more over a 24-hour period definition to identify student close contacts in indoor spaces that are 400,000 cubic feet or less (e.g., classrooms and similar size settings), all other students who shared in the same indoor airspace with the infected person for 15 minutes or more over a 24-hour period are also advised to: (1) monitor for symptoms; (2) wear a highly protective mask around others indoors, except when eating or drinking, for 10 days after the last date of exposure; and (3) test with an FDA-authorized viral COVID-19 test (e.g., PCR or Antigen test, including at-home tests) within 3-5 days since the last date of exposure. - If symptoms develop, test using an FDA-authorized viral COVID-19 test and stay home.
 If the test is positive, follow Home Isolation Instructions for COVID-19 (ph.lacounty.gov/covidisolation). - For students who have a mask exemption and have been exposed, students should wear a face shield with drape at the bottom if their condition allows.
 For students who cannot tolerate a mask or a face shield with drape at the bottom, they may remain on campus if 1) they remain asymptomatic, 2) monitor for symptoms for the 10 days after last exposure, and 3) test for COVID-19 twice during the 10 days after last exposure, once during days 3-5 and once during days 6-9.
 Students who cannot mask after exposure and cannot meet these requirements must remain at home until after Day 10 after last exposure.